batchison/College-Algebra-old/README.txt

-The source code for the entire text is located in the main folder at: CollAlg_FullText.tex.
+The source code for the entire text is located in the main folder at: coll_alg_full_text.tex.
 Individual chapter and section files are located in the subfolders.
-Thanks for looking!